chromium/chromium/docs/security/life-of-a-security-issue.md

 ## 3. Assign bug

-The primary job of the sheriff is to route valid and actionable reports of security bugs to the Chromium developer who is best poised to fix the issue.
+The primary job of the shepherd is to route valid and actionable reports of security bugs to the Chromium developer who is best poised to fix the issue.

 After the issue is assigned, there may be discussion between the developer(s)